-The Leech family became a very wealthy mainly through the cotton industry.
+The Leech family became very wealthy mainly through the cotton industry.
 Cotton spinning powered by water came to Stalybridge in or about 1776, mainly because of the river Tame that runs through the centre of the town.
 The river provided the power to operate the machinery in the mills that made Stalybridge one of the main northern towns for cotton spinning.

 Most of John Leech’s money was made through his spinning mills.
-Around 1795 he joined with a venture with others in the town (George Cheetham, Thomas Harrison and John Lees) to build and run a cotton mill in Castle Street nicknamed “The Bastille”(after the fall, of the Bastille 6 years earlier).
+Around 1795 he joined a venture with others in the town (George Cheetham, Thomas Harrison and John Lees) to build and run a cotton mill in Castle Street nicknamed “The Bastille”(after the fall of the Bastille 6 years earlier).
 In 1801 they installed a steam engine (one of the first in the area) but in 1804 the mill was burnt down.
-The four then each decided to build a new mill”.
+The four then each decided to build new mills.
 In 1805 John Leech bought land next to the newly opened canal and had a mill built where now stands “Clock Tower Mill”.
-To help keep his large work force loyal he had built for them what are known as tied houses.
-This ensured that workers were reluctant to join strikes or create trouble for fear of being sacked and loosing the tenancy of the house.
+To help keep his large workforce loyal he had built for them what are known as tied houses.
+This ensured that workers were reluctant to join strikes or create trouble for fear of being sacked and losing the tenancy of the house.
 In 1818 he became the first in the area to construct a gas making plant that would light up his factories, (it is recorded that people would come from miles around to see his mill lit up at night).
 The surplus gas produced he would sell to other mill owners throughout the town.
-After dying in 1822 at the age of 68 the family business was taken over by his 21 year old son John.
+After his death in 1822 at the age of 68 the family business was taken over by his 21-year-old son John born in 1802.

-The second John Leech had many successful business ventures from an early age.
-Later to have the nickname “Ready money Jack”, John then bought land on the opposite side of Grosvenor Street, at the foot of Hob Hill, where he had a new mill built.
+This second John Leech had many successful business ventures from an early age.
+Later to have the nickname “Ready money Jack”.
+John married Jane Ashton in 1832.
+The Ashton’s of Hyde were also wealthy cotton manufactures.
+John bought land on the opposite side of Grosvenor Street, at the foot of Hob Hill, where he built a new mill.
 Part of this mill was built to a height of 7 stories which made it the tallest in the area.
 Asked why he had the mill built to this height, he replied “There’s no ground rent to pay up there”.

-For the first three years of their marriage they lived in Upper Harley Street London, then moving to 2 Bolton Gardens, Kensington.
-It was here that Helen Beatrix Potter was born on July 28th 1886.
-She lived and worked at Bolton Gardens until 1913.
-After the death of Jane Leech Gorse Hall was left unoccupied until bought by William Storrs, a wealthy local builder, in 1891 and given as a wedding gift to his son George Harry Storrs.
+For the first three years of their marriage, Helen and Rupert lived in Upper Harley Street London, then moving to 2 Bolton Gardens, Kensington.
+It was here that Helen Beatrix Potter was born on July 28th 1886 she was to become the famous children’s author of Peter Rabbit stories.
+After the death of Jane Leech, Gorse Hall was left unoccupied until bought by William Storrs, a wealthy local builder, in 1891 and given as a wedding gift to his son George Harry Storrs.
 It was here that George Harry was brutally murdered in 1909